 Assessing the Impacts of Environmental Change on Plant Form and Function

-1) Do climate and biotic interactions influence the growth rates of juvenile trees?
+1) Do climate and biotic interactions influence the growth rates of juvenile?

 2) How do climate and biotic interactions influence leaf growth?
 Does leaf growth mediate organismal function across environmental heterogeneity?

 (right) Presented at the 2015 Undergraduate Research Symposium at the University of Washington, Plant Biology 2015 (American Society of Plant Biologists) and ESA 2015 (Ecological Society of America) If interested in a more legible/clear file feel free to email me.

 3) What strategies (specifically: trait coordination, mechanistic physiology) do leaves of juvenile trees employ when acclimating to climatic and biotic stressors?